MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_Tag: string -** unique identifier to identify Save AS event

   - **Data\_WasSuccessful: bool -** true if open as was successful

+#### OneNote.App.SafeBootDialogActionTaken, Office.OneNote.Android.SafeBootDialogActionTaken, Office.Android.EarlyTelemetry.SafeBootDialogActionTaken

+The critical signal used to track user response when he/she sees a safe boot dialog.
+Safe boot dialog is shown when we were unable to launch repeatedly.
+User choice to safe boot is used as permission to clear app data to launch successfully.
+This is used to ensure critical regression detection for OneNote app and service health.
+User sees when they encounter critical boot crash bug.
+This info will help track if they crash causehas been resolved and user can launch the app successfully or not.

+The following fields are collected:

+- **DIALOG_ACTION** - Which dialog button did the user click on – Positive button or negative button

 #### OneNote.Sync.ProvisioningCompleted *(previous name)*, Office.OneNote.Android.Sync.ProvisioningCompleted